jgm/pandoc/INSTALL.md

     git clone https://github.com/jgm/pandoc
     cd pandoc
-    git submodule update --init   # to fetch the templates

 Note:  there may be times when the development code is broken or depends on other libraries which must be installed